ntswakikekana/Amber-alert-PRO/server/README.md

    sudo systemctl start mongod
    ```

+   **If you don't want to install MongoDB on your machine, you can use remote MongoDB services like MongoDB Atlas.**

 3. **Create a `.env` file**
    Add the following content to configure your MongoDB connection:
    ```env